Ormonde Winter: First World War

-Winter first saw action as an artillery officer during the Gallipoli campaign, arriving on W beach, Lancashire Landing, on 29 April 1915 after surviving an attack on his transport, the SS Monitor, from an Ottoman torpedo boat before arriving at the front.
-In his autobiography, he recalls turning back a fleeing gun crew at revolver point on 1 May, helping to save a battalion of Royal Inniskilling Fusiliers from annihilation.
+Winter first saw action during the First World War as an artillery officer during the Gallipoli campaign, arriving on W beach, Lancashire Landing, on 29 April 1915 after surviving an attack on his transport, the SS Monitor, from an Ottoman torpedo boat before arriving at the front.

+In his autobiography, he recalls turning back a fleeing gun crew at revolver point on 1 May, helping to save a battalion of the Royal Inniskilling Fusiliers from annihilation.
 Although not a trained intelligence officer, he was noted for his skilful questioning of Turkish prisoners.
-He would later be put in charge of a 12 pounder field gun nicknamed 'Wandering Kate' and would be evacuated on 8 December.
+He would later be put in charge of a 12 pounder field gun nicknamed "Wandering Kate" and would be evacuated on 8 December.
 Winter later remarked that he enjoyed every minute of his service at Gallipoli.

-He would later be deployed to the Western Front, arriving in France as part of the 11th Division on 7 September and taking command of the artillery for the 34th Infantry Brigade on 24 October.
+He would later be deployed to the Western Front, arriving in France as part of the 11th (Northern) Division on 7 September and taking command of the artillery of the 34th Division on 24 October.
 He would take part in the battles for Messines Ridge on 7 June 1917 and afterwards Passchendaele.

 In his autobiography, he recounts escaping death on several occasions and being horrified that the walls of his command bunker were shored up with the corpses of German soldiers.